berkaybarisalgun/HomeGuard--A-Smart-Home-Security-System-with-ESP32-CAM-and-Spring-Boot/README.md

 2. Type `ipconfig` and press Enter.
 3. Look for the "IPv4 Address" under your active network connection.
 This is your local IP address.

+### Finding Your IP Address on Mac

+1. Open the terminal.
+You can find Terminal in the Applications folder under Utilities, or you can search for it using Spotlight.
+2. In the Terminal, type the following command and press Enter: ifconfig
+3. Search for the "inet" address listed under your active network connection.
+It will appear under `en0` if you're using Wi-Fi, or `en1` if you're using an Ethernet cable.
+This "inet" address is your local IP address.

 ### Updating serverUrl in ESP32-CAM

 1. In the provided Arduino sketch for the ESP32-CAM, locate the `serverUrl` variable.